top of page

 MIT logo

-Early exposure through internships can provide an advantage in the competitive college admissions process by demonstrating your proactive approach to learning and passion for your chosen field.
+Early exposure through internships can provide an advantage in the competitive college admissions process by demonstrating your proactive approach to learning.
 It also highlights your commitment to personal and professional growth and your willingness to step out of your comfort zone.

 Location: Local architecture firms in Boston, MA.